James Edward West

 James E. West, a research professor at Johns Hopkins University’s Whiting School of Engineering, is best known as the co-inventor of the foil-electret transducer, an inexpensive but highly sensitive device that revolutionized the sound industry and is now the basis of sound transmission in most cell phones, hearing aids, professional microphones, and other acoustical equipment.
 In a career at Bell Laboratories that spanned more than forty years, he earned 47 U.S. and over 200 foreign patents for a range of technological inventions and innovations.

-West was born in the rural community of Farmville, Virginia, in 1931.
+West was born in the rural community of Farmville, Virginia.
 His interest in electricity was sparked when he was about nine years old and plugged an old radio into an outlet while standing on a metal bed on a humid day.
 An electrical charge temporarily paralyzed his body but made a more lasting impression on his mind.
 His brothers rescued him by pulling him away from the outlet, but the experience left him determined to explore and understand electricity.